 The information in the following table is based on the contractual maturities of individual loans, including loans that may be subject to renewal at their contractual maturity.
 Renewal of these loans is subject to review and credit approval, as well as modification of terms upon maturity.
 Actual repayments of the loans may differ from the maturities reflected below because consumer borrowers and some commercial borrowers have the right to prepay obligations with or without prepayment penalties.
 As of June 30, 2024, variable rate loans, which include floating and adjustable rate structures, comprised 69.1% of our loan portfolio.
-Our variable rate loans primarily consist of residential real estate loans that adjust every five, seven or ten years.
+Our variable rate loans primarily consist of adjustable-rate residential real estate loans with initial fixed-rate periods of three, five, seven, or ten years, which, depending on the loan program, reprice every one, three, or five years after the initial fixed-rate period ends.
 Variable rate loans provide a better match against our deposit liabilities and reduce our interest rate risk.